justin13601/ACES/docs/source/configuration.md

   The field can additionally be a dictionary with either a `regex` key and the value being a regular expression (satisfied if the regular expression evaluates to True), or a `any` key and the value being a list of strings (satisfied if there is an occurrence for any code in the list).

+  **Note**: Each individual definition of `PlainPredicateConfig` and `code` will generate a separate predicate column.
+Thus, for memory optimization, it is strongly recommended to match multiple values using either the List of Values or Regular Expression formats whenever possible.

 - `value_min`: If specified, an observation will only satisfy this predicate if the occurrence of the underlying `code` with a reported numerical value that is either greater than or greater than or equal to `value_min` (with these options being decided on the basis of `value_min_inclusive`, where `value_min_inclusive=True` indicating that an observation satisfies this predicate if its value is greater than or equal to `value_min`, and `value_min_inclusive=False` indicating a greater than but not equal to will be used).

 - `value_max`: If specified, an observation will only satisfy this predicate if the occurrence of the underlying `code` with a reported numerical value that is either less than or less than or equal to `value_max` (with these options being decided on the basis of `value_max_inclusive`, where `value_max_inclusive=True` indicating that an observation satisfies this predicate if its value is less than or equal to `value_max`, and `value_max_inclusive=False` indicating a less than but not equal to will be used).

 - `value_min_inclusive`: See `value_min`

 - `value_max_inclusive`: See `value_max`

 - `other_cols`: This optional field accepts a 1-to-1 dictionary of column names to column values, and can be used to specify further constraints on other columns (ie., not `code`) for this predicate.